SafetyWing Travel Insurance Review: Tested After 4 Years

 Pros

-• Flexible subscription model which allows for easy cancellation
+• Flexible subscription model, easy cancellation anytime

-• Cheaper compared to other travel insurance plans
+• Cheaper than most travel insurance plans

-• You can insurance while already abroad
+• You can buy coverage while already abroad

 Cons